cognitivefashion/slate/source/index.html.md

 max_number_of_results | query | maximum number of results to return | 12
 color_count | path | The maximum number of dominant colors to search for in an image. | 1 image_max_dimension | query | You can set this parameters to resize the image for faster computation of dominant colors.
 If your image is of high resolution you can set this parameter to a smaller value (suggested values 256-512) for faster computation.
-For any image if max(image width,image height) > image_max_dimension resizes the image such that max(image width,image height) = image_max_dimension. | no image resizing rgb | The RGB value of the matching color.
+For any image if max(image width,image height) > image_max_dimension resizes the image such that max(image width,image height) = image_max_dimension. | no image resizing

 ### Response